expofp/efp-docs/docs/guide/search.md

 #### Search Features

 **1. Highlighted Results**

 Your search words are highlighted in the results.
 This makes it easy to quickly see why something was found.

 <img src="/img/search/1.png" alt="" width="320" />

 **2. Fuzzy Search (Finds Close Matches)**

 It's okay if you spell something wrong.
 The search will still find what you're looking for.

 <img src="/img/search/2.png" alt="" width="320" />

 **3. Search in Descriptions**

 Find exhibitors by what they offer, even if those words aren't in their name.
 Just search for a product or service.

 <img src="/img/search/3.png" alt="" width="320" />

 **4. Find a Booth Directly**
-Get directions fast.

 Search for a booth's exact name or number to find it quickly.

 <img src="/img/search/4.png" alt="" width="320" />